The purpose of this guideline is to provide guidance about mouth care at Great Ormond Street Hospital (GOSH).

 The mouth is important for eating, drinking, speech, communication, taste, breathing and the immune system.

 Oral hygiene is an integral part of health care.
 It encompasses health promotion, preventative strategies, assessment and treatment interventions.
 Assessment and delivery of appropriate oral care can prevent potential infections as well as reduce distress and discomfort (Whiteing and Hunter, 2008).
 The principal objective of oral care is to maintain the mouth in a good condition.
 More specifically it aims to"

 - Keep the oral mucosa and lips clean, soft, moist and intact.

 - Remove, and prevent the build-up of food debris/dental plaque without damaging the gingiva.

 - Decrease the risk of oral and systemic infection.

 The oral cavity is the first part of the alimentary tract.
 The structures visible on examination are:

 The mucosal lining and saliva

-The oral cavity is lined throughout with mucous membrane, consisting of stratified squamous epithelium, containing small mucus-secreting glands.
+The oral cavity is lined throughout with mucous membranes consisting of stratified squamous epithelium, which contain small mucus-secreting glands.
 Saliva is the combined secretions from the salivary glands and the small mucus-secreting glands of the lining of the oral cavity.
 Saliva consists of water, mineral salts, enzyme (salivary amylase), mucus, lysozyme, immunoglobulins and blood clotting factors.

 - Chemical digestion of polysaccharides by the enzyme amylase.